 Person means any individual, partnership, firm, association, joint venture, public or private corporation, trust, estate, commission, board, public or private institution, utility, cooperative, county, city, town, or other political subdivision of the Commonwealth, any interstate body, or any other legal entity.

 Plan-approving authority means the certified program administrator, commonly referred to as the "administrator."

 Program authority means Orange County, its board of supervisors and its officers, officials, employees and authorized agents, which has adopted a local soil erosion and sediment control program which has been approved by the Board.

-Responsible land disturber means an individual from the project or development team, who will be in charge of and responsible for carrying out a land disturbing activity covered by an approved plan or agreement in lieu of a plan, who (i) holds a responsible land disturber certificate of competence, (ii) holds a current certificate of competence from the board in the areas of combined administration, program administration, inspection, or plan review, (iii) holds a current contractor certificate of competence for erosion and sediment control, or (iv) is licensed in Virginia as a professional engineer, architect, landscape architect or land surveyor pursuant to Code of Virginia, Article 1 (§ 54.1-400 et seq.).
+Responsible land disturber means an individual from the project or development team, who will be in charge of and responsible for carrying out a land disturbing activity covered by an approved plan or agreement in lieu of a plan, who holds a certificate of competence pursuant to the Code of Virginia, § 62.1-44.15:52.

 Single-family residence means a noncommercial dwelling that is occupied exclusively by one family.

 Specifications means the written procedures, requirements or plans to control erosion and sedimentation as adopted in this article, and as explained in the handbook.